vasudev-gm/regtweaks/Windows-FAQ.md

 ### How do I get the taskbar transparent?

 There is no registry "hack" for this anymore, Microsoft closed this as "bug".
-But you can manipulate the explorer.exe file via e.g. [TranslucentTB](https://github.com/TranslucentTB/TranslucentTB) [(Microsoft Store link)](https://www.microsoft.com/en-us/p/translucenttb/9pf4kz2vn4w9).
+But you can manipulate the explorer.exe file via e.g. [TranslucentTB](https://github.com/TranslucentTB/TranslucentTB) [(Microsoft Store link)](https://www.microsoft.com/en-us/p/translucenttb/9pf4kz2vn4w9), [TaskDock](https://github.com/vhanla/TaskbarDock) or [StartIsBack++](https://www.startisback.com/).

 ## Official Reference Links